Center of Excellence

 The Department of Palliative Medicine provides specialized, patient-centered care aimed at improving the quality of life of patients and families facing cancer and other serious illnesses.
 As an integral part of a tertiary cancer institute, the department works alongside oncology teams to address pain, distressing symptoms, psychological concerns, and supportive care needs throughout the course of illness.

 The department also contributes actively to education, training, research, and quality improvement initiatives to advance palliative care practice.
-Through collaboration with national professional bodies such as the Indian Association of Palliative Care and academic initiatives like the Academy of Palliative Medicine, the department supports the development of skilled palliative care professionals and promotes evidence-based care.
+Through collaboration with national professional bodies such as the Indian Association of Palliative Care and academic initiatives like the Academy of Palliative Medicine, the department supports the development of skilled palliative care professionals.

 By integrating palliative care early in the cancer care pathway, the department aims to relieve suffering, enhance dignity, and support patients and families in making informed decisions aligned with their values and goals.